FREELANCERS MAY FEEL THAT TRADITIONAL CAREER CONTENT HAS NOTHING TO OFFER. THAT’S NOT ALWAYS TRUE.

 These books are based in the idea that you are both your greatest asset and your greatest obstacle, a pretty classic notion.
 While these books may not tread totally new waters, they are backed by real science and psychology which many self-help books cannot claim.

 Drive: the Surprising Truth about What Motivates Us contradicts the common belief that we are driven, or should be driven by money, security, and other material gain.
 Referencing a variety of studies done by MIT, best-selling author and longtime marketing and sales expert Daniel Pink, asserts that the old model of motivation only worked for simpler tasks.
-As our jobs evolved and entailed more creativity, decision making, and logic Pink determined that the old motivators weren’t’ as effective.
-In their place Pink he introduces three elements of new motivation: Autonomy, mastery, and purpose.
+As our jobs evolved and entailed more creativity, decision making, and logic, Pink determined that the old motivators weren’t’ as effective.
+In their place, Pink introduces the three elements of new motivation: Autonomy, mastery, and purpose.
 All of these are things that can be applied to not just work, but all aspects of life.
-Pink breaks down different techniques to find these elements within yourself and apply them to everyday life.
+Pink breaks down different techniques one can use to find these elements within yourself and apply them to everyday life.

 Despite this book’s corny mid-90’s title, Choose Yourself by successful investor and entrepreneur James Altucher is a surprisingly helpful read.
 The book sets itself in a chaotic and changing world.
 Everything we aspired to for “security,” everything we thought was “safe,” no longer is: College.
 Employment.
 Retirement.
 Government.
 It’s all crumbling.
-Altucher’s dark chaotic worldview reflects on his life (he’s contemplated suicide many times) but was a good place to be to see the world in a new way.
-However true his perception was, it helped him see his own responsibilities.
-Whenever everything is crashing down around you, you can’t rely on other things so you pick yourself up and dust yourself off because no one else will.
+However true his perception is, it helped him see his own responsibilities.
+Whenever everything is crashing down around you, you can’t rely on other things or people, so you pick yourself up and dust yourself off because no one else will.
 Altucher’s new found self-reliance coincided with an economy that featured new tools and forces that have made it possible for individuals to create their own careers, make millions, and change the world without much help.
 This book will teach you to do just that.
-With dozens of case studies, interviews and examples Choose Yourself will help you generate real inward success (personal happiness and health) and outward success (fulfilling work and wealth).
+With dozens of case studies, interviews, and examples Choose Yourself will help you generate real inward success (personal happiness and health) and outward success (fulfilling work and wealth).

 Freelancing is still a young movement, and thus there aren’t many books or guides on the right and wrong ways to go about it.
 These are some of the few quality books that can give specific practical advice to young freelancers.

 Written by Diane Mulcahy in 2015, The Gig Economy splits itself into three sections: Finding work, managing time and lifestyle, and financial planning.
-Each section corresponds to a different stage of life (beginning, middle, end).
+Each section corresponds to a different stage of life (beginning, middle, later).
 This book is especially suited for people in the middle of their careers thinking about making a switch to freelancing.
-The advice offered in The Gig Economy focuses less on your work itself but on your life around work and how you should manage that life differently than you would if you were an employee.
-Chapters include saving for retirement, maximizing vacation time, and finding insurance plans and is peppered with stories from real freelancers she interviewed.
-Despite being dense in content, overall the book is a pretty quick read.
+The advice offered in The Gig Economy focuses less on your work itself, but on your life around work and how you should manage that life differently than you would if you were an employee.
+Chapters include saving for retirement, maximizing vacation time, and finding insurance plans, and is peppered with stories from real freelancers Diane interviewed.
+Despite being dense in content, the book is a pretty quick read.

-My Creative Side Business is 226 pages long and revolves around 14 interviews with a variety of freelancers in different industries from Web Design, to Photography, to Online Teaching, to independent hospitality.
-Written by journalist and marketing professional Monika Kanokova the book talks about plenty of freelancer struggles but focuses primarily on people who have successfully freelanced for a while.
+My Creative Side Business is 226 pages long and revolves around 14 interviews with a variety of freelancers in different industries from web design, to photography, to online teaching, to independent hospitality.
+Written by journalist and marketing professional Monika Kanokova, the book talks about lots of freelancer struggles but focuses primarily on people who have successfully and continually freelanced.
 The stories told are pretty soup to nuts and starts with a freelancers origins, the roadblocks they’ve faced, and how they’ve arrived at the stable successful career they have.
-Each interview is followed by are broken up by chapters consisting of advice extrapolated from each interview and expanded on.
+Each interview is followed by chapters consisting of advice extrapolated and expanded on from that interview.